 Post updated 2019-07-24.
 Ed.

 Fault Consideration & Fault Exclusion

-ISO 13849 – 1, Chapter 7 [1, 7] discusses the need for fault consideration and fault exclusion.
-Fault consideration is the process of examining the components and sub-systems used in the safety-related part of the control system (SRP/CS) and making a list of all the faults that could occur in each one.
-This a definitely non-trivial exercise!
+ISO 13849-1, Clause 7 [1, 7] discusses the need for fault consideration and fault exclusion.
+Fault consideration is examining the components and sub-systems used in the safety-related part of the control system (SRP/CS) and making a list of all possible faults.
+This is a non-trivial exercise!

 - Safe undetectable faults